Mookaite Jasper Tumbled Stones media thumbnails

 Hardness 6-7 Mohs — high for a jasper; scratch-resistant in daily use

-Origin Mooka Creek, Kennedy Range National Park, Western Australia — only documented deposit of authentic mookaite
+Origin Mooka Creek, Kennedy National Park, Western Australia — only documented deposit of authentic mookaite

 Treatment Untreated.
-Colors come from different concentrations of hematite (red) and goethite (ochre) in the sedimentary layers of the rock
+Colors come from different concentrations of hematite (red) and goethite (ocher) in the sedimentary layers of the rock

-Piece type Unique color pattern per tumble; the two formats allow choosing the size according to use
+Piece Type Unique color pattern per tumbled stone; the two formats allow choosing the size according to use

 • Wire wrap — 6-7 Mohs hardness, among the highest for jaspers; withstands medium gauges (0.8-1 mm) without risk of marking the surface; large formats (37×24 mm) have enough presence for a main pendant

-• Macrame — the warm red-ochre palette works with brown, ochre, or terracotta waxed thread; the small format (24×18 mm) is suitable for bracelets and earrings, the large for statement pendants
+• Macramé — the warm red-ocher palette works with brown, ocher, or terracotta waxed thread; the small format (24×18 mm) is suitable for bracelets and earrings, the large for statement pendants

 • Pocket stone — mookaite is a classic for pocket stones due to its high hardness and variety of stimulating colors; its warm palette makes it one of the most recognized in Australian collections